landex/Windows-11/Steps/win_11_configuration.md

-Ok, after installation of Fira Code we can use in our prefered apps.
+Ok, after installation of Fira Code we can use in your preferred apps.

+### VIM

+One of the best text editor of world, to edit simple files, when you is using the PowerShell is better have ***vim*** installed in your computer.

 ## References

 [Fira Code Font](https://github.com/tonsky/FiraCode)